 Step 3: Keep Rotating Through to the Finish

-The scooping motion often happens a when your body stops turning through the shot.
+The scooping motion often happens when your body stops turning through the shot.
 When your hips and torso stall, your hands and arms take over, flipping the club to try and salvage the hit.
-To avoid this, you must feel like your bigger muscles - your chest and your core - are constantly rotating all the way through impact and into a full a finish.
+To avoid this, you must feel like your bigger muscles - your chest and your core - are constantly rotating all the way through impact and into a full finish.

 - Nearly all of your weight (around 90%) is on your lead foot.